abwuge/personal_website/docs/en/me/experience/research_experience.md

 > A metal disk with a hole at its centre sinks in a container filled with water.
 When a vertical water jet hits the centre of the disc, it may float on the water surface.
 Explain this phenomenon and investigate the relevant parameters.

+In the experimental design of this research, I innovatively compared two states: fine-tuning the disk to just below the water surface versus having the disk completely floating on the water surface.
+This analysis excluded the influence of buoyancy, facilitating quantitative analysis of the effects produced by water flow.

 ### Three-Sided Dice

 > To land a coin on its side is often associated with the idea of a rare occurrence.
 What should be the physical and geometrical characteristics of a cylindrical dice so that it has the same probability to land on its side and one of its faces?